ultsdl/SEAL_detection/README.md

-# SEAL_detection
+# Seal-detection
-Detect seal, table, signature and logo from any documents.
+Detect Seal or Stamp from documents